mrocklin/blog/_posts/work/2013-10-16-Introducing-PyToolz.md

 {% endhighlight %}

 There are many solutions to the wordcounting problem.
-What I like about this solution is that it exposes that wordcounting is the composition of three basic operations
+What I like about this solution is that it breaks down the wordcounting problem into a composition of three fundamental operations.

 1. Splitting a text into words  --  (`str.split`)
 2. Stemming those words to a base form so that `'Hello!'` is the same as `'hello'`  --  (`partial(map, stem)`)